jwang-thu/hugo_homepage/content/teaching.md

 ### Office hour

-+ Jun Wang: Thur (2:30-3:30pm)
-+ Hao Sun: TBD
+Thur (2:30-4:30pm), Jin Chun Yuan West Building, Room 136, or by appointment.

 ### Announcements, etc.
- Announcements, notes, and assignments etc. will be posted on this webpage mainly.
+ Announcements, notes, and assignments etc. will be posted both on this website and on the [Tsinghua University Web Learning site](https://learn.tsinghua.edu.cn).
+ This course is taught online and offline simultaneously.
+Online students please head to the [Web Learning site](https://learn.tsinghua.edu.cn) to get the meeting ID.

 ---